Learn Spanish as an Adult: 17 Ways to Discover the Joys of Language Learning

 I know it is easier said than done, but the more you treat your Spanish studies as something you have to do at specific times on specific days, the more it will become ingrained in your brain and the faster it will turn into a good habit.

 When I am learning a new language (which is pretty much every single day of my life) I dedicate at least 30 minutes to it every day after work.
-I know I am not allowed to go to bed until I have finished my learning session.
 Over the years, this has stopped being a compulsory activity and it is now more of a pleasant habit that allows me to unwind and relax before going to bed.

 Track Your Progress and Review, Review, Review!

 From time to time—say, once a week—you will need to look back to track and assess your progress.
-Make notes and compare where you are with where you should be according to your goals.
 If you feel that you gave yourself too little time for some goals, rewrite the plan and keep on updating and adapting it to your current situation.